davecparker/code12/API.md

 ---------------
 ### ct.toInt()
 ```
-int ct.toInt( double d )
+int ct.toInt( double number )
 ```
-Return the value `d` truncated to an integer.
+Return the `number` truncated to an integer.

 > All decimal places are lost.
 > This is equivalent to a type cast from double to int.